appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 # Adding a New OAuth2 Provider

 OAuth2 providers help users to log into apps and websites without providing passwords or any other type of credentials.
-Appwrite supports **major** OAuth2 providers and some less common providers, where possible.
-The current architecture limits the number of OAuth2 providers that can be accepted.
+Appwrite supports major OAuth2 providers and some less common providers, where possible.

 ### Adding a new provider

-Add a new OAuth2 provider to the list of providers in config file array located in `./app/config/providers.php`.
+Add a new OAuth2 provider to the list of providers in the config file array located in `./app/config/providers.php`.

 ```php
 Code snippet ...